adricpjw/PickByLight_RPI/README.md

 ## Installation

+- Make sure [ROS Kinetic](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi) is installed on your RPI.
 - Clone this repo to your local machine using `https://github.com/adricpjw/PickByLight_RPI`
 - Make sure this is in your catkin workspace